-Pupil Premium Lead – Pupil Premium Champion L.Ellis (Governor)
+Pupil Premium Lead – K. Wilkin & Pupil Premium Champion - D. Walton

 The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.